MattyMc/MattyMc.github.io/_posts/2015-01-07-speed-matters.md

 "What text editor do you prefer?"

-"Sublime would be great", finally confident in one of my answers.
+"Sublime would be great," finally confident in one of my answers.

 Curious as to his text editor of choice, I inquired "what do you use?"